codiume/orbit/packages/astro-useragent/README.md

 [![typescript][typescript-badge]][typescript]
 [![makepr][makepr-badge]][makepr]

-Astro UserAgent is a simple helper for parsing `user-agent` header strings for browser matching inside your Astro Pages / API routes, when using [SSR Mode][astro-ssr]
+Astro UserAgent is a simple helper for parsing user agent strings so you can detect browsers and devices in your Astro projects.

-> **Note** Due to the nature of Astro being an SSG by trade, This package only works when used with Astro in [SSR Mode][astro-ssr].
+It works both:

+- On the server (SSR) by reading the request's `user-agent` header.
+- In the browser (client-side) by reading `navigator.userAgent`.

 ## 📦 Installation